snowdj/vernonking.org/_posts/2013-08-12-worship-before-the-throne.md

 title: Worship before the Throne
 category: papers
 tag: seminary
-tagline: The following partially satisfies the requirements for Joshua Waggener's Ministry of Worship class at Southeastern Baptist Theological Seminary.
+context: The following partially satisfies the requirements for Joshua Waggener's Ministry of Worship class at Southeastern Baptist Theological Seminary.
 ---

 # Introduction

 Everyone worships.
 Whether it be toward celebrities, money, nature, ourselves, or gods, we all worship with our hearts, minds, and bodies.
 Although the Christian knows whom to worship, he may still falter in how he worships.
 The holy, creator God has chosen to reveal not only himself, but also how we ought to respond to him in worship.
 "Worship matters," Bob Kauflin writes, "It matters to God because he is the one ultimately worthy of all worship.
 It matters to us because worshiping God is the reason for which we were created."[^I-1a]

 [^I-1a]: Bob Kauflin, *Worship Matters: Leading Others to Encounter the Greatness of God*, (Wheaton: Crossway, 2008), 20.

 Scripture shows that well-intentioned people can still worship God wrongly.
 Second Samuel 6 portrays two separate accounts of individuals being punished by God for worshiping him incorrectly.[^I-2a] In 2 Samuel 6:1--8, David and his men carried the ark on a cart instead of on poles as prescribed by God.
 When the oxen stumbled, Uzzah tried to protect the ark from falling by grabbing hold of it.
 However, Uzzah died after touching the ark, as God had prohibited anyone from touching it.
 Then in 2 Samuel 6:16--23, Michal despised David for dancing before the Lord unashamed.
 Although she articulated her concern for David's honor and modesty, the Lord approved of David's worship and instead left Michal barren.
 These examples show the importance that God places on proper worship.
 Uzzah died and Michal was childless because each failed to worship God as he requires.

 God desires sincere and proper worship; therefore, Christians ought to seriously consider the nature and propriety of worship as revealed by God in Scripture.
 While the Christian has not received laws regarding worship, Scripture has surely revealed its nature.
 Isaiah’s commissioning provides a helpful model through which the Christian can better understand and practice both a corporate and personal life of worship.
 Even the whole of the corporate worship gathering can be structured around this model from Isaiah.